♫ Listening to: Cruel Intentions by Carpool ♫

 Gather all of your ingredients on the counter before you start.
 This will give your earth balance some time to warm up to room temp.

-Measure 1 teaspoons vanilla extract, 3 tablespoons earth balance (or any vegan margarine), and 3 tablespoons spectrum sustainably harvested organic palm shortening into the bowl of the stand mixer and mix on high speed until it’s fluffy (this usually takes around 3-5 minutes).
+Measure 1 teaspoon vanilla extract, 3 tablespoons earth balance (or any vegan margarine), and 3 tablespoons spectrum sustainably harvested organic palm shortening into the bowl of the stand mixer and mix on high speed until it’s fluffy (this usually takes around 3-5 minutes).
 You can use a handheld electric mixer if you don’t have a stand mixer.

 Sift 1 cup organic powdered sugar into the mixing bowl.